 Heroin can be taken in many forms but is most commonly injected into the veins through a syringe.
 In 2022, over 100,000 people died from a fatal drug overdose, and the vast majority of these deaths were caused by opioid drugs like heroin.
 [1]

-Recently, the black market supply of heroin is being contaminated with fentanyl, a deadly synthetic opioid that is 50-100 times more powerful than heroin.
+Recently, the black market supply of heroin has been contaminated with fentanyl, a deadly synthetic opioid that is 50-100 times more powerful than heroin.
 This is believed to cause the vast majority of fatal heroin overdoses and is often being sold as heroin to unsuspecting buyers.[1]

 Other names for heroin